U.S. Census Bureau

-Pennsylvania’s age make-up is skewed older than the nation [Figure 1].
-Pennsylvania has a larger share of older adults (starting at 47-year-olds) in every single-year age cohort with 56-year-olds representing the largest group.
-The youth and young adult populations constitute a larger percentage of the nation’s population (with the exception of 18 to 20-year-olds) where the largest single-year age cohort is 25-year-olds.
+Pennsylvania’s age make-up skewed older than the nation in 2017 [Figure 1].
+Pennsylvania has a larger share of older adults (starting with 48-year-olds) in every single-year age cohort with 5-year-olds representing the largest group.
+The youth and young adult populations constitute a larger percentage of the nation’s population (with the exception of 18 to 20-year-olds) where the largest single-year age cohort is 26-year-olds.

 A More Dependent Population